 FREQUENTLY ASKED QUESTIONS

-College counseling assists middle and high school students and their families with the college admissions process, including: college selection, application assistance, essay guidance and editing, interview preparation, resumes, career paths and majors, high school course selection, and more.
-As high school counselors are now tasked with more responsibilities and increased caseloads, an independent counselor can provide additional support for families.
+College counseling assists middle and high school students and their families with the college admissions process, including college selection, application assistance, college essay guidance and editing, interview preparation, resumes, career paths and majors, high school course selection, and more.
+As high school counselors are now tasked with more responsibilities and increased caseloads, an independent college counselor can provide additional support for families.

-Regardless of the setting, college counselors provide unbiased advice based on knowledge gained by experience, continuing education, and college research.
-Our counselors do not write essays or complete application materials for students, nor do we guarantee admission, but we will provide feedback and support along the way.
+Regardless of the setting, our college counseling team provides unbiased and honest advice based on knowledge gained by experience, continuing education, and college research.
+Our counselors do not write essays or complete application materials for students, nor do we guarantee admission, but we will provide detailed feedback and support along the way.

 Choose a program that fits best with your student’s unique needs.
 Have questions?
 Sign up for a free consultation to learn more about our program options.

-To put it simply, the college admissions process is a long and confusing journey.
-It’s nice to have a little help along the way.
+To put it simply, the college admissions process can be challenging.
+It’s nice to have a little expert guidance along the way.

 Since 1992, we have helped families just like yours navigate this stressful process.
-College counselors provide expert guidance along the way and can help students and their families choose the best path.
-The support of a college counseling team can help your student take charge of the process, eliminate costly mistakes, keep your student on track, and maximize a student’s chance of admittance into his or her dream college.
+Our college counseling team can help students and their families choose the best path.
+The support of our staff can help students take charge of the process, eliminate costly mistakes, stay on track, and maximize the chance of admittance into his or her dream college.

-If any of these sound familiar, then you may want to consider working with a college counselor:
+If any of this sounds familiar, then you may want to consider asking for some expert guidance.

 • Stressed about finding the right college fit?